Ice-two (ice II)

 bonds in hexagonal ice.

-View down the hexagonal c axis.
+See left for the view down the hexagonal c axis.

 unit cell consists of two hydrogen bonded hexamers,